 Sr. No Particulars which in their opinion it shall in the interest of the Company be necessary or expedient to comply with.
-MANAGING AND WHOLE-TIME DIRECTORS 146. a) Subject to the provisions of the Act and of these Powers to appoint Managing/ 140.
+MANAGING AND WHOLE-TIME DIRECTORS 146. a) Subject to the provisions of the Act and of these Powers to appoint Managing/ 170.
 Articles, the Directors may from time to time in Wholetime Directors.
-Board Meetings appoint one or more of their body to Wholetime Directors. be a Managing Director or Managing Directors or whole-time Director or whole-time Directors of the Company for such term not exceeding five years at a time as they may think fit to manage the affairs and business of the Company, and may from time to time (subject to the provisions of any contract between him or them and the Company) remove or dismiss him or them from office and appoint another or others in his or their place or places. b) The Managing Director or Managing Directors or whole-time Director or whole-time Directors so appointed shall be liable to retire by rotation.
+Board Meetings appoint one or more of their body to VVIIOICUINIC DII CCCOIS be a Managing Director or Managing Directors or whole-time Director or whole-time Directors of the Company for such term not exceeding five years at a time as they may think fit to manage the affairs and business of the Company, and may from time to time (subject to the provisions of any contract between him or them and the Company) remove or dismiss him or them from office and appoint another or others in his or their place or places. b) The Managing Director or Managing Directors or whole-time Director or whole-time Directors so appointed shall be liable to retire by rotation.
 A Managing Director or Whole-time Director who is appointed as Director immediately on the retirement by rotation shall continue to hold his office as Managing Director or Whole-time Director and such re-appointment as such Director shall not be deemed to constitute a break in his appointment as Managing Director or Whole-time Director.
 147. The remuneration of a Managing Director or a Whole- Remuneration of Managing time Director (subject to the provisions of the Act and of or Wholetime Director. these Articles and of any contract between him and the Company) shall from time to time be fixed by the Directors, and may be, by way of fixed salary, or commission on profits of the Company, or by participation in any such profits, or by any, or all of these modes.
 148. (1) Subject to control, direction and supervision of the Powers and duties of Board of Directors, the day-today management of Managing Director or Whole- the company will be in the hands of the Managing time Director.
-Director or Whole-time Director appointed in accordance with regulations of these Articles of Association with powers to the Directors to distribute such day to day management functions distribute such day-to-day management functions among such Directors and in any manner as may be directed by the Board.
-(2) The Directors may from time to time entrust to and confer upon the Managing Director or Whole-time Director for the time being save as prohibited in the Act, such of the powers exercisable under these presents by the Directors as they may think fit, and may confer such objects and purposes, and upon such terms and conditions, and with such restrictions as they think expedient; and they may subject to the provisions of the Act and these Articles confer such powers, either collaterally
+Director or Whole-time Director appointed in accordance with regulations of these Articles of Association with powers to the Directors to distribute such day-to-day management functions among such Directors and in any manner as may be The state of the s (2) The Directors may from time to time entrust to and confer upon the Managing Director or Whole-time Director for the time being save as prohibited in the Articles confer such powers, either collaterally confer upon the Managing Director or Whole-time Director for the time being save as prohibited in the Act, such of the powers exercisable under these presents by the Directors as they may think fit, and may confer such objects and purposes, and upon such terms and conditions, and with such restrictions as they think expedient; and they may subject to the provisions of the Act and these